freeCodeCamp/learn-nano-by-building-a-castle/TUTORIAL.md

 |________|  |________|
 ```

-The bottom row has two vertical bars with two spaces between them and the second story has two underscore to make the top of the door.
+The bottom row has two vertical bars with two spaces between them and the second story has two underscores to make the top of the door.
 When you are done, save the file.

 #### HINTS